jorgegorka/svelte-router/README.md

 - Nested routes
 - Named params

 Svelte Router is smart enought to inject the corresponding params to each Route component.
-Every Route component has information about their named params, query params and all child routes.
+Every Route component has information about their named params, query params and child route.

 You can use all that information (availabe in the currentRoute prop) to help you implement your business logic and secure the app.